riamcodes/Search-Engine/Answers.md

 ### Performance
 - Provide statistics (word counts, timing, etc) for indexing all documents (or as many as you can in a reasonable amount of time).

-It takes 57 minutes to index 300,000 documents and another 24 to creat persistence.
+It takes one hour and 21 minutes to index 300,000 documents.
+It takes 17.1602 seconds to index 6,000 documents.

 ### Bonus Work
 Did you attempt any bonuses?
 If so, please give a brief description of what you did.